Scattering of mechanical waves from the perspective of open systems: Numerical Results and Discussion

 As an example, $k=15$ N/m at $k_c=10$ N/m forces the $\omega_i$ to have small imaginary parts and they are plotted in Fig. (\ref{Transmissionfgk8}b) and shown in Table \ref{table:Eigopenk15}.
 In Fig. (\ref{Transmissionfgk8}a), we show that the peaks and valleys corresponding to the scattering spectrum in this problem are sharp -- in fact they are sharper for $\bar{\omega}_1$ than $\bar{\omega}_2$ since the $\bar{\omega}_1$ transition corresponds to a ${\omega}_i$ with the smaller imaginary part (the location of two peaks in the transmission are at $\Re\bar{\omega}_1=0.893$ and $\Re\bar{\omega}_2=1.411$ respectively which show small deviations from the real parts of the poles in the open system, $\Re\omega_i=0.898$ and $\Re\omega_i=1.384$.)
 Thus, Fig. (\ref{Transmissionfgk8}) shows that for a choice of physical parameters which leads to the imaginary parts of the eigenvalues of the effective Hamiltonian being small, we observe sharp transitions in the scattering spectrum in the infinite medium and these transitions occur close to the real parts of the eigenvalues of the effective Hamiltonian.
-Another interesting point can be noted by comparing $\bar{\omega},{\omega}_i,{\omega}_i^0$ (Table \ref{table:Eigopenk15}) for this problem.
-We note, as an example, that in this case, the the scattering transition appearing near $\bar{\omega}=0.893$ occurs close to one of the eigenvalues of the isolated system with Dirichlet boundary conditions $\bar{\omega}=0.877$.
-This does not always happen, as we can show by considering the next example.

 A choice of $k=2$ N/m and $k_c=0.5$ N/m leads to $\omega_i$ with relatively large imaginary parts.
-Relevant $\omega_i$ and $\omega_i^0$ for this set of parameters are summarized in Table (\ref{table:Eigopenk2}) and the corresponding scattering spectrum is shown in Fig. (\ref{Transmissionfg5}a).
+Relevant $\omega_i$ and $\omega_i^N$ for this set of parameters are summarized in Table (\ref{table:Eigopenk15}) and the corresponding scattering spectrum is shown in Fig. (\ref{Transmissionfgk8}c).
 In the problem, we note that there are no sharp transitions in the scattering spectrum and this is a direct consequence of the relatively large magnitude of the imaginary parts of $\omega_i$.
-The first peak/dip in this problem occurs at $\bar{\omega}_1\approx 0.9$ which is well separated in the frequency domain from both $\Re \omega_i=0.734$ and $\omega_i^0=0.740$.
+The first peak/dip in this problem occurs at $\bar{\omega}_1\approx 0.9$ which is well separated in the frequency domain from both $\Re \omega_i=0.734$ and $\omega_i^N=0.626$.
 The second scattering peak/dip is similarly mild and occurs at $\bar{\omega}_2\approx 1.5$.